LEFT TURN SIGNALS

 - The clearance interval is blind - the red stops flashing at the beginning of the clearance.

 - The 2009 MUTCD discourages the use of a flashing red for permissive left turn, but does not prohibit it.
-But it must be a red arrow.
+But it must

 - The 2009 MUTCD requires a yellow arrow clearance when changing from flashing red arrow to steady red arrow.